ngicks/und/README.md

 # undefinedablejson

-json fields that can be undefined or null or T.
+json fields that can be undefined or null or T. And the marshaller for the struct type containing them.

 ## Usage